peterlamar/networking-examples/README.md

 # network-performance-tools
 Documentation on network tools useful for quick performance analysis by ordinary developers.
+These tools are for diagnosising netowrk issues between two servers that you suspect there may be a problem at.

 1. [iperf3](#iperf3)
 2. [dd Netcat](#dd-Netcat)